kjs29/nback/README.md

 # How to play

 We can play 2 back, 3 back, 4 back, and so on..
-The higher the number is, more difficult it gets!
+The higher the N is, more difficult it gets!

 But, let's say we are playing 2 back right now.